 Local Cuisine is Perfect for Foodies

 There is no doubt about it, Thai food makes life worth living.
-The rule is, if you eat local, you can eat cheaply.
+The rule is, if you eat locally, you can eat cheaply.
 And most expats go crazy on all the local delicacies.
 One favorite, unique to Northern Thailand, is Khao Soi.
 This is a yellow curry that has a distinct blend of spices with a good smack of heat.
 It is almost like a soup, and they fill it with soft noodles and either chicken or pork, topped with crunchy noodles for a fabulous texture.
 But there is so much more!
 What about western food?

 But then it happens.
 The Thai spice overdose occurs and we begin to crave the food from home.
 Yet fear not.
 Chiang Mai has a plethora of Western cuisine and just about every other cuisine you care to imagine.
 The average price range for a restaurant meal is $8.50-$12.00.

 The most enchanting aspect of eating out in Chiang Mai is the atmosphere.
 Many restaurants make a concerted effort towards the ambiance.
-Here you may find yourself surrounded by luscious gardens, floating-over, fish-filled ponds underneath a sea of colorful lanterns, or amidst the tranquil sound of water features.
+Here you may find yourself surrounded by luscious gardens, floating over, fish-filled ponds underneath a sea of colorful lanterns, or amidst the tranquil sound of water features.
 Your biggest challenge each day will be choosing one.